Do you want guarantees or risks?

 - How much income will you receive each month from your plan?

-- Will the plan pay you and your spouse income to the death of the last spouse?
+- Will the plan pay you and your spouse’s income until the last spouse’s death?

 - Most important: “WILL THE MONTHLY INCOME BE GUARANTEED FOR LIFE”?

-Think of your retirement dollars for its intended purpose.
+Think of your retirement dollars for their intended purpose.
 For most of us, it is safety and security for the rest of our life.
-Many people are now living 30 or more years after they retire and making sure the funds last as long as they do becomes critical.
+Many people are now living 30 or more years after they retire, and making sure the funds last as long as they do becomes critical.

 Many people plan to place their retirement dollars in their bank and draw down an amount each month as needed.
-With interest rates so low this method would pay you income out of principal and interest and the bank cannot guarantee your income.
+With low-interest rates, this method would pay you income out of principal and interest, and the bank cannot guarantee your income.
 And if you live long enough, you will run out of money.